Housing by international architects - and frontrunner in climate initiatives

 Sweden's Prime Minister Stefan Löfven has pledged that Sweden will be Europe’s most sustainable country.
-Greta Thunberg meanwhile is probably the person who has attracted the most PR value globally to Sweden in terms in placing climate action on the political agenda.
-In Stockholm you can also see how authorities and stakeholders in the construction industry have worked in a similar direction for the last 10-12 years.
+In Stockholm you will see how authorities and stakeholders in the construction industry have worked towards a more climate friendly environment or the last 10-12 years, from mobility to energy and waste solutions.
 A genuine housing boom has taken place in at least eight urban areas around the centre, with 6-8,000 people relocating to these districts each month.

 Examples of what you can see and learn about in Stockholm:

-· Residential building projects by international star architects such as BIG and OMA
+Residential building projects by international star architects such as BIG and OMA, meet the developer behind

 Number of days: 2-3 days

 Note: We also arrange trips to Stockholm by train, for example on the night train.

 Stockholm can also be combined with 2 days in Helsinki, for example.

 You sail from Stockholm in the evening and arrive in Helsinki early on the following morning.